DeuxHuitHuit/node-tosr0x-server/README.md

   -h, -?, --help    Show help
   --version         Show version number
   -p, --usbport     The usb port uri to use.
 Leave empty to use port scan -n, --relayCount  The number of relays on the board          [default: 2] -v, --verbose     Enables verbose mode (for debug only)
-  --ip              The IP address to bind the server to
-  --port            The IP port to bind the server to
+  --ip              The IP address to bind the server to       [default: process.env.IP || 'localhost'] --port            The IP port to bind the server to          [default: process.env.PORT || 3000]
 ```

 ## Credits